Hector Pieterson

-Zolile Hector Pieterson (19 August 1964 – 16 June 1976) was a South African schoolboy who was shot and killed at the age of twelve during the Soweto uprising, when the police opened fire on black students protesting the enforcement of teaching in Afrikaans, mostly spoken by the white and coloured population in South Africa, whereas they wanted to learn their native languages, Xhosa and Zulu.
+Zolile Hector Pieterson (19 August 1963 – 16 June 1976) was a South African schoolboy who was shot and killed at the age of 12 during the Soweto uprising and massacre in 1976, when the police opened fire on black students protesting the enforcement of teaching in Afrikaans, mostly spoken by the white and coloured population in South Africa, as the medium of instruction for all school subjects.

+The pupils wanted to learn in their native languages, Xhosa and Zulu.
 A news photograph by Sam Nzima of the mortally wounded Pieterson being carried by another Soweto resident while his sister ran next to them was published around the world.
-The anniversary of his death is designated Youth Day.
+The anniversary of his death is the designated Youth Day in South Africa.

-Soweto Uprising
+Soweto uprising

 On 16 June 1976, school children protested the implementation of Afrikaans and English as dual medium of instruction in secondary schools in a 50:50 basis.
 This was implemented throughout South Africa regardless of the locally-spoken language and some exams were also written in Afrikaans.
-Students gathered to peacefully demonstrate, but the crowd soon became intimidated when the police arrived, and started to throw stones.
+An estimated 10,000 junior and high school students gathered to peacefully demonstrate, but the crowd soon became intimidated when police convoys arrived and set police dogs on the student protestors, and started to throw stones.

 The police arrived and fired tear gas into the crowd in order to disperse them.
 There are conflicting accounts of who gave the first command to shoot, but soon children were turning and running in all directions, leaving some children lying wounded on the road.